 On one level men have it easier with shoes.
 For starters, not many men have shoe fetishes, and there is far less need to pack different shoes for different occasions.
 The problem men have though is that their shoes are just so big.
 Sensible packing and having a shoe strategy is therefore key.
 Sticking to our family’s two pair of shoes rule (plus flip flops if the trip dictates), Mr frugalfirstclass wears his bulkier pair of shoes on the plane.
 The smaller, lighter pair is packed, stuffed with socks and undies to save space.

 So, what shoes to take?
 Obviously sandals in summer.
-Personally, I think it is best to leave the heavy white gym shoes at home (although I knew many of you will completely ignore me on this one).
-Instead go for casual leather walking shoes, lightweight hiking shoes or boat shoes for those who like them.
-If you really have to pack a gym shoe go for something more like a leather runner that will automatically look a little dressier.
+Personally, I think it is best to leave the heavy gym shoes at home (although I knew many of you will completely ignore me on this one).
+Instead go for casual leather walking shoes, lightweight hiking shoes, white leather sneakers or boat shoes for those who like them.
+Just make sure they are either leather or gortex so they are waterproof.

 Remember, two pairs of shoes is plenty.
 In summer, one pair of sandals and one covered shoe.